-Thanks to the computer entertainment industry, almost any PC has now a powerful graphics card allowing it to act as a desktop VR instance, thus, VR is becoming a more widespread technology.
+VR is becoming a more widespread technology.
 Yet, it still faces important human-factors challenges, specifically, more usable interaction devices and methods are needed for VR in general, as well as for its application to Data Visualization.
 Recent approaches to providing users with more natural interaction methods have shown that more than one mode of input can be both beneficial and intuitive as a communication medium between humans and computer applications.
 Although there are many different modes that could be used in these applications, hand gestures and speech appear to be two of the most logical.

 This proposal is supported on a low cost Virtual Reality system (based on a Head Mounted Display, a camera and several sensors, and soon to be enriched with spatially located sound) used at IEETA, and is aimed at the identification, development and evaluation of applications, interaction methods and devices adequate to Data Visualization scenarios, where the use of VR might bring clear benefits for the users in the data exploration process.
-Different types of data may be considered, such as data from Medical Imaging modalities, Mechanical Engineering simulations, geophysics and geochemistry simulations, enriched archaeological 3D models, etc.
+Different types of data may be considered, such as data from Medical Imaging modalities, geophysics, enriched archaeological 3D models, etc.